 Trafalgar Square is in the very middle of London.
 In fact, the entrance of the Charing Cross tube station in the corner of Trafalgar Square is the official centre of London.
 The Square sits between the main shopping district and the west end of the city.

+What is the Trafalgar Square underground station?
 The nearest tube station is Charing Cross.
 However, it is no more than a 10-minute walk to other tube stops such as Picadilly Circus, Leicester Square, and Embankment.

 Trafalgar Square red dye